-What To Pack For Your Canal Boat Holiday
+What to Pack for Your Canal Boat Holiday Adventure

 A narrowboat holiday is a unique experience, and if you are about to embark on your maiden voyage, you may be wondering what to take with you.
 All narrowboats are equipped with storage, but it’s still a good idea to avoid bringing bulky or unnecessary items that are going to take up some of your available space.